handsontable/hyperformula/docs/guide/basic-operations.md

   ['=COUNTBLANK(A1:A3)'],
 ]);

-// Insert an empty row between the row 0 and the row 1 const changes = hf.addRows(0, [1, 1]);
+// insert an empty row between the row 0 and the row 1 const changes = hf.addRows(0, [1, 1]);

 console.log(hf.getSheetSerialized(0));
-// Sheet after adding the row:
+// sheet after adding the row:
 // [
 //   [0],
 //   [],